cfpb/publish_eccu/README.md

 ```
 ## How to test the software

+Install dependencies
+- `pip install -r requirements/test.txt`
-First, install [nose](https://nose.readthedocs.org/en/latest/), and then, from the root directory of the project, run the `nosetests` command.
+- from the root directory of the project, run the `nosetests` command.

 ## Known issues